Moqueca

 Season fish and shrimp with salt and lime juice.

-Oil a pot over medium heat, add garlic, onion.
+Put oil on a pot over medium heat, add onion and then garlic.
 Stir until translucent.

 Increase heat, add peppers, tomatoes and chile.
 Season with salt.
-Cook until tomatoes liquid starts to evaporate.
+Cook until tomatoes liquid starts to evaporate, 4 min.

 Pour coconut milk, stir and reduce heat to medium.
 Simmer, stirring occasionally, until the liquid thickens and reduces to a creamy sauce (fish will add liquid, so reducing is key), about 10 minutes.
 Taste, adjust the salt, if necessary, and stir in 2 tablespoons chopped cilantro.